LynchLab/MAPGD/README.md

 <b> Help, I can't get the program to compile. </b>

-MAPGD has been written using the gnu C++11 style, but I've attempted to minimize my reliance on the newer features of the C++ in the hopes that older styles of C++ will have greater cross-platfrom compatibility.
-However, I have not yet made a systematic examination of mapgd's cross-platform copmpatibility.
-I have compiled mapgd on :
+MAPGD has requires a compiler that complies with the C++11 guidelines, however, I am happy to work with you to ensure that MAPGD can run on a wide variety of systems.
+I have compiled MAPGD on:

 * Ubuntu Linux, 14.04